adekunletosin2000/adekunletosin2000/README.md

-# Hi, I'm Adekunle Tosin Moses
+# Hi, I'm Tosin Adekunle

 I'm a Machine Learning engineer with a strong foundation in Mathematics and a growing portfolio of projects in model development, analysis, and reproducibility.
 I'm passionate about open-source research, transparency in AI, and using machine learning for impactful, responsible innovation.